Advancing Your Teaching in the Sciences and Engineering

 Evidence-based Teaching in Science and Engineering

-This series of workshops is designed for STEM instructors and explores evidence-based practices in STEM instruction.
+This seminar is designed for STEM instructors and explores evidence-based practices in STEM instruction.
 In this series, you and other TAs will engage with the research of teaching and learning and apply these approaches to better facilitate student learning through the design of an introductory course in your discipline.
 Learn more.

 In Teachers’ Lounge, graduate students and CTL staff informally converse over pizza about teaching approaches, drawing from research and one another’s classroom experiences.
 Previous topics included grading and assessments, inclusive teaching, and international perspectives.
 Learn more.

 The CTL offers workshops on various advanced topics in teaching for graduate students looking to acquire new pedagogical frameworks and to innovate their teaching.
 Topics include inclusive teaching strategies, syllabus construction, visual thinking strategies, and effective teaching observations.
 Learn more.

 By participating in these deeper multi-session discussions of the teaching literature with other graduate student instructors, you will develop new frameworks to innovate your teaching.
 Past This fall, CTL grads Learning Communities have discussed metacognition, technology, and interdisciplinary approaches to teaching.
 Learn more.

 This informal discussion community is an opportunity to be introduced to research on teaching and learning, and to discuss recent articles with CTL staff and other graduate students and postdocs.
 Each session will also help you consider how you can use findings in education research–in your field and beyond–to inform your own teaching practices.
 Learn more.